SecureOps Blog on Cybersecurity

 Your evaluation should include questions about which logs are actionable, correlated across systems, and actively used in monitoring, not just stored for potential forensics.

 MDR services vary widely in cost, human involvement, and automation.
 Higher automation reduces price but may compromise judgment on complex threats.
 Conversely, human-led analysis is more expensive but provides nuanced insights.
+This distinction becomes especially critical as threat actors increasingly weaponize AI—understanding the AI ransomware detection your MDR must handle helps set the right expectations for both automation thresholds and analyst involvement.
 Montcalm states a key indicator:

 “Hypothesis-driven proactive threat hunting is very important but it is also more expensive.
 If you see a vendor that's four times cheaper than the other vendors, I would start asking those pointed questions.”